etherCorps/sveltekit-og/CONTRIBUTING.md

 ### Git Commit Messages

+- Use feat, fix, docs, style, refactor, perf, test, chore as type prefixes.
+- Separate type and subject with a colon and a space.
 - Use the present tense ("Add feature" not "Added feature").
 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
-- Limit the first line to 72 characters or less.
+- Limit the first line to 72 characters or fewer.
-- Reference issues and pull requests liberally after the first line.

 ### Code Style